Premature Labor- Causes, Risk Factors, Signs, Prevention And Treatment

 Pregnancy is a period of joy and great expectations.
 However, it can also be a period of uncertainty.
-Therefore, staying watchful all through the pregnancy is vitally important.
-One of the vital events that can pop up (mostly) during the third trimester of pregnancy is preterm labor.
-Premature labor occurs in approximately 12% of all pregnancies.
-Nevertheless, by understanding and recognizing the signs and staying away from risk factors, an expecting mother can lessen her chances of going into labor before time.
+Therefore, staying watchful all through pregnancy is vitally important.
+One of the vital events that can pop up (mostly) during the third trimester of pregnancy is preterm labour.
+Premature labour occurs in approximately 12% of all pregnancies.
+Nevertheless, by understanding and recognising the signs and staying away from risk factors, an expecting mother can lessen her chances of going into labour before time.

 What Is Premature Labor?

 A normal pregnancy keeps going 38 to 40 weeks.
-Labor that starts around the 38th week of pregnancy is considered as normal.
-Preterm labor happens if the labor starts before the 37th week of pregnancy.
+Labour that starts around the 38th week of pregnancy is considered as normal.
+Preterm labour happens if the labour begins before the 37th week of pregnancy.
 The uterine contractions and the dilation and thinning out of the cervix will start.
-This can be considered as a medical emergency and immediate medical attention is inevitable, because, if no necessary steps are taken to delay the labor, the baby will born before completing its development- as a preemie.
-The preemies experience several health issues, and some issues can be fatal too.
+This can be considered as a medical emergency, and immediate medical attention is inevitable, because, if no necessary steps are taken to delay the labour, the baby will bear before completing its development- as a preemie.
+The preemies experience several health issues, and some problems can be fatal too.

 What Are The Causes Of Preterm Labor?

-There is no specified reason for preterm labor, though research is still on in this field..
-However, there are some medical issues, which can trigger preterm labor.
-50% of preterm labors are spontaneous, which can occur out of blue when you are least expecting it.
-The preterm labor is mainly (but not limited to) caused due to:
+There is no specified reason for preterm labour, though research is still on in this field.
+However, there are some medical issues, which can trigger preterm labour.
+50% of preterm labours are spontaneous, which can occur out of blue when you are least expecting it.
+The preterm labour is mainly (but not limited to) caused due to:

-- Uterine bleeding that occurs due to the rupture of the fetal membrane because of the issues like placental abruption or placenta previa (when the placenta fully or partially covers the cervix) will trigger preterm labor
+Uterine bleeding that occurs due to the rupture of the fetal membrane because of the issues like placental abruption or placenta previa (when the placenta fully or partially covers the cervix) will trigger preterm labour

-- As a consequence of some infections and associated inflammation, which happens in or progresses to the uterus, uterine contractions happen which can end in preterm labor
+As a consequence of some infections and associated inflammation, which happens in or progresses to the uterus, uterine contractions occur which can end in preterm labour

-Hence, it is really significant to know the signs of preterm labor, especially if you belong to the “50%” who hold a medical risk (mentioned below) of undergoing labor far before the due date.
+Hence, it is really significant to know the signs of preterm labour, mainly if you belong to the “50%” who hold a medical risk (mentioned below) of undergoing labour far before the due date.

 Am I At The Risk Of Preterm Labor?

-Although the specific causes of premature labor are not yet known, certain factors (like some unhealthy lifestyle and medical conditions) may increase a woman’s risk of having premature labor.
-What you have to keep in mind is that just because a few risk factors explained below are closely connected to you or are experienced by you, it does not mean that you are definitely going to undergo a premature labor.
-Similarly, having no apparent reason for preterm labor does not mean that you are on the safe side either.
+Although the specific causes of premature labour are not yet known, certain factors (like some unhealthy lifestyle and medical conditions) may increase a woman’s risk of having early labour.
+What you have to keep in mind is that just because a few risk factors explained below are closely connected to you or are experienced by you, it does not mean that you are definitely going to undergo premature labour.
+Similarly, having no apparent reason for preterm labour does not mean that you are on the safe side either.

-You are at greatest risk for premature labor if:
+You are at the highest risk for premature labour if:

-- You experienced preterm labor during your previous pregnancy
+You experienced preterm labour during your previous pregnancy

-- You develop anemia in the course of pregnancy
+You develop anaemia in the course of pregnancy

-- You got pregnant soon after your previous delivery
+You got pregnant soon after your last delivery

-You are experiencing stress due to domestic abuse or other emotional issues that can trigger preterm labor
+You are experiencing stress due to domestic abuse or other emotional issues that can trigger preterm labour

-- Your carreer demands physical and mental strain (like standing for a long time, unachievable targets, unsolvable financial issues, etc.)
+Your career demands physical and mental strain (like standing for a long time, unachievable targets, unsolvable financial issues, etc.)

-If you experience any of the above risk factors, it is significant to recognize the symptoms of premature labor and what to do if it happens.
+If you experience any of the above risk factors, it is significant to recognise the symptoms of premature labour and what to do if it happens.

 What Are The Signs Of Premature Labor?

-Early recognition of preterm labor is hard as the initial symptoms are often gentle and normally take place in the course of normal pregnancy too.
-Therefore, usually women wait until their next appointment to mention it to the doctor, or, even dismiss the early warning signs as “normal occurrence” in pregnancy.
+Early recognition of preterm labour is hard as the initial symptoms are often gentle and normally take place in the course of normal pregnancy too.
+Therefore, usually, women wait until their next appointment to mention it to the doctor, or, even dismiss the early warning signs as “normal occurrence” in pregnancy.
 The warning signs include:

 Are There Any Tests That Can Predict Preterm Labor?

-Yes, though not with 100% accuracy, there are some tests, which can predict the chances of premature labor.
-However, only when your doctor thinks that your chances of preterm labor are high, these tests are conducted.
+Yes, though not with 100% accuracy, there are some tests, which can predict the chances of premature labour.
+However, only when your doctor thinks that your chances of preterm labour are high, these tests are conducted.

-- Monitoring uterine contractions: Even though, on certain occasions, some doctors go for it, this is not a well-accepted procedure to predict the preterm labor.
+Monitoring uterine contractions: Even though on certain occasions, some doctors go for it, this is not a well-accepted procedure to predict the preterm labour.
 Uterine contractions can be monitored by wrapping a belt around the abdomen and being connected to a machine called a tocodynamometer.
-Uterine monitoring depends on the possibility that the recurrence of contractions (per hour) increases as the labor begins.
-Its drawback is that it cannot read mild contractions, which are relevant in predicting the possibility of preterm labor
+Uterine monitoring depends on the possibility that the recurrence of contractions (per hour) increases as the labour begins.
+Its drawback is that it cannot read mild contractions, which are relevant in predicting the possibility of preterm labour

-- Study of cervical sonography: Ultrasound pictures of the cervix during pregnancy have proved that cervical effacement starts many weeks before the delivery.
+Study of cervical sonography: Cervical sonography during pregnancy can detect cervical effacement.
 It will happen around the 32nd week of normal pregnancy (a delivery that takes place around the 38th week of gestation) and as early as 16–24 weeks for preterm deliveries.
 Getting the measure of the cervix will also assist.
-A short cervix increases the risk of preterm labor
+A short cervix increases the risk of preterm labour

-- Detecting the amount of fetal fibronectin: Fibronectin, which acts as a paste that joins the fetal membranes to the underlying uterine decidua – the thick layer of reformed mucous membrane, which covers the uterine lining during pregnancy and is shed with the fetal membrane during delivery.
-Fibronectin is usually found in the cervicovaginal secretions prior to 16–18 weeks of pregnancy, and again towards the end of normal pregnancy (as laborapproaches).
+Detecting the amount of fetal fibronectin: Fibronectin, which acts like a paste that joins the fetal membranes to the underlying uterine decidua – the thick layer of the reformed mucous membrane, which covers the uterine lining during pregnancy and is shed with the fetal membrane during delivery.
+Fibronectin is usually found in the cervicovaginal secretions prior to 16–18 weeks of pregnancy, and again towards the end of normal pregnancy (as labour approaches).
 It is not normally found in the cervicovaginal secretions in between the 22nd and 37th weeks.
 The vaginal discharge is tested for this substance.
-An increased level of fibronectin indicates the chances of preterm labor
+An increased level of fibronectin indicates the chances of preterm labour

 What Are The Possibilities Of Treating Preterm Labor?

-No environment invented by the modern science could be as perfect as the mother’s womb.
-Hence, the priority of the treatment of preterm labor will be delaying the delivery as late as possible.
-Each day, each week, or even each hour that the baby spends in the uterus, increases his chance of survival and decreases the chances and the intensity of the possible lifetime health challenges.
+No environment invented by modern science could be as perfect as the mother’s womb.
+Hence, the priority of the treatment of preterm labour will be delaying the delivery as late as possible.
+Every second the baby spends in the uterus counts.
+It significantly increases the chance of the survival of the baby.
+It also decreases the chances and the intensity of the possible lifetime health challenges.
 You necessarily do not have to experience all the symptoms.
-A lot of times Braxton Hicks contractions are mistaken for preterm labor.
+A lot of times Braxton Hicks contractions are mistaken for preterm labour.

-- The doctor will first check whether you are onto real labor
+The doctor will first check whether you are onto real labour

-- If not, she will weigh the signs of some other issues and the treatment will be concentrated on that one as otherwise, the chances are high that a preterm labor will follow
+If not, she will weigh the signs of some other issues, and the treatment will be concentrated on that one as otherwise, the chances are high that preterm labour will follow

-- If the signs are of labor, the doctors will try their best to find a fast solution thereby, stopping the labor from progressing more
+If the signs are of labour, the doctors will try their best to find a fast solution thereby, stopping the labour from progressing more

-- The doctor will order strict rest.
+The doctor will order a strict rest.
 He will ask you to lie down on your left side for unhindered blood flow

-- Doctor will order to increase the intake of fluid, if needed he will start IV.
-Staying well hydrated is significant to delay the labor.
+The doctor will order to increase the intake of fluid; if needed, he will start IV.
+Staying well-hydrated is significant to delay the labour.

-- If the water does not break and the contractions start, fetal fibronectin test is conducted and diagnosed with preterm labor, your medical team will try to stop the contractions
+If the water does not break and the contractions start, fetal fibronectin test is conducted and diagnosed with preterm labour, and your medical team will try to stop the contractions

-will give an ample time to transfer the women to a hospital specializing in neonatal care
+will give ample time to transfer the women to a hospital specialising in neonatal care

-- Corticosteroids: To speed up the process of the lung development
+Corticosteroids: To speed up the process of lung development

 How Can A Possible Preterm Labor be Prevented?

-During your meeting with your doctor in the course of pregnancy, by analyzing your history, health, the way the pregnancy is progressing, if your doctor detects that you are prone to undergo preterm labor, there are some preventive measures that could be taken to prevent the contraction of the uterus and dilation of cervix.
+During your meeting with your doctor in the course of pregnancy, by analysing your history, health, the way the pregnancy is progressing, if your doctor detects that you are prone to undergo preterm labour, there are some preventive measures that could be taken to prevent the contraction of the uterus and dilation of the cervix.
 Preventive measures include:

 Cerclage: Cervical incompetence is a condition in which the cervix dilates without any pain.
 It is most of the time discovered during the routine monthly visit.
-If not recognized on right time it can result in pregnancy loss or preterm labor, which ends with premature delivery.
+If not recognised on the right time, it can result in pregnancy loss or preterm labour, which ends with premature delivery.
 In such cases, the doctor will place a stitch around the cervix – cerclage.
 If the cervical incompetence is diagnosed for the first time, it is implemented during the second trimester.
-Whereas, if you have a previous history, the placement of cerclage will be done by the end of first trimester itself
+Whereas, if you have a previous history, the placement of cerclage will be done by the end of the first trimester itself

-- Lie down on your side: Never lie down on your back, especially if you are at the risk of preterm labor.
+Lie down on your side: Never lie down on your back, especially if you are at the risk of preterm labour.
 Lie down preferably inclining towards the left side

-Preterm labor does not necessarily meant premature birth.
-Around 30% to 50% of woman who develop preterm labor are found to complete their pregnancy successfully with appropriate medical care.
+Preterm labour does not necessarily mean premature birth.
+Around 30% to 50% of woman who develops preterm labour are found to complete their pregnancy successfully with appropriate medical care.